treadwelllane/lua-santoku-threads/README.md

 # Santoku Threads

-Low-level threading utilities for Lua providing efficient thread pool management with NUMA-aware CPU pinning and inter-thread communication.
+Low-level threading utilities for Lua providing efficient thread pool management with CPU affinity and inter-thread communication.

-## Overview

-Santoku Threads is a C header library that provides thread pool functionality for Lua applications.
-It offers:

-- Efficient thread pool management with pthreads
-- NUMA-aware CPU pinning for optimal performance
-- Inter-thread signaling and synchronization
-- Child thread notification system
-- Work distribution utilities
+### Compile-Time Configuration

+If `pthread.h` is available but the pthread library is not linked, you can disable pthread support by defining `TK_NO_PTHREAD`.

 ## C API Reference